oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 about the credentials presented to it.
 Legal requirements could further enforce this, explicitly undermining Issuer/Verifier unlinkability.
 Similarly, a large service provider issuing credentials might implicitly pressure Verifiers into collusion by incentivizing participation in their larger ecosystem.
-Deployments of SD-JWT must be aware of these potential power dynamics, mitigate them as much as possible, and/or make the risks transparent to the End-User.
+Deployers of SD-JWT must be aware of these potential power dynamics, mitigate them as much as possible, and/or make the risks transparent to the End-User.

 Contrary to that, Issuer/Verifier unlinkability with an honest Verifier can generally be achieved.